lunarcast/lunarbox-api/routes.md

 ### Get a specific project

 > Note: the user must be the owner of the project

-> Note: The ProjectData type is yet to be documented.
+> Note: The ProjectData type is yet to be documented

 `GET /api/projects/:id`